opensafely/documentation/Onboarding analysts.md

 #### `codelists/`

-This contains a `.txt` document listing the codelists that you want to retrieve from codelists.opensafely.org. and the `.csv` files of the retrieved codelists themselves.
+This contains a `.txt` document listing the codelists that you want to retrieve from [codelists.opensafely.org](https:\\codelists.opensafely.org). and the `.csv` files of the retrieved codelists themselves.
+You should not edit the CSV files directly; see the Study Definition documentation for more on how to update the codelists.

 See the Study Definition documentation for more on how to update the codelists.